NumanAnees/Leetcode-Solution/Strings/Reverse Words in a String(IMPPPPPP)/README.md

 - If it’s empty, it indicates that this is the last word we need to print, and hence, there shouldn’t be any space after this word.
 - if not empty then add the temp variable and space before our output variable.
 - The post condition checking whether temp is empty at the end of loop is very important because if no space at end we will miss `last word`........

+## Educative Simple version

+We will follow two steps:

+- Reverse the string.
+- Traverse the string and reverse each word in place.